jaakkopasanen/Impulcifer/README.md

 case since there are multiple factors which affect that like placement of the binaural microphones.
 There are six different strategies available for channel balance correction.

-Numerical value strategy might provide the best results because it won't warp the frequency response which can lead to weird sensation when listening.
-An easier alternative to numerical strategy is mids strategy which does it automatically.
+Setting `--channel_balance=trend` will equalize right side by the difference trend of left and right sides.
+This is a very smooth difference curve over the entire spectrum.
+Trend will not affect small deviations and therefore doesn't warp the frequency response which could lead to uncanny sensations.
+Bass, mids and treble are all centered when using trend.
+Trend is probably the best choice in most situations.

-Using `--channel_balance=mids` will find a gain level for right side which makes the mid frequencies (100, 3000) average level match that of the left side.
+Setting `--channel_balance=mids` will find a gain level for right side which makes the mid frequencies (100, 3000) average level match that of the left side.
 This is essentially an automatic guess for the numeric strategy value.

 Setting `--channel_balance=1.4` or any numerical value will amplify right side IRs by that number of decibels.